c-blake/cron/README.md

 [^2]: Well, and a demon for the system as well.

 [^3]: Famous last words.
 And right here is "somewhere".
+Also, by this I mean for outright crond-tab replacement, not the zillions of async frameworks with their various internal work schedulers/timer systems.

 [^4]: While Nim does make for a compact syntax for this use case, I use hardly anything that could not be done with C preprocessor macros or facilities in